-The carousel operated in the park through June of 1912.
-At that time, it was replaced by a brand new and larger carousel made by the Dentzel company.
-That carousel would remain in operation through the 1944 season.
+The carousel operated in the park through 1913 – meaning the park was one of the few parks to have two carrousels operating at the same time for a whole season.
+In 1912, it was effectively replaced by a brand new and larger carousel made by the Dentzel company.
+The Carrousel would remain in operation through the 1944 season.

 I have a wide variety of interests, from sports to politics, music to Star Trek.
 I write about the history of amusement parks on my website, The Amusement Parkives, which I founded in 2016.